 (8) Other reward measures on a 'one per matter' basis.

-Article 13: For individuals with B level Credit, relevant departments shall employ methods such as credit reminders, having talks about creditworthiness, and credit reviews, to increase management, and conduct publicity and education on relevant laws, regulations, and policies at appropriate times, and selectively provide incentive measures provided for in article 11 of these measures where a change in credit assessments is seen.
+Article 13: For individuals with B level Credit, relevant departments shall employ methods such as credit reminders, having talks about creditworthiness, and having credit reviews, to increase management; conduct publicity and education on relevant laws, regulations, and policies at appropriate times; and selectively provide incentive measures provided for in article 11 of these measures where a change in credit assessments is seen.

 Article 14: For natural persons with C level credit, employ the following penalty penalties: